Sedith/one-dark-custom/README.md

-## Modified One Dark Syntax theme
+# Modified One Dark Syntax theme

-This package is forked from the Atom One Dark Syntax theme, which is now available in atom core repository.
+This package is forked from the Atom One Dark Syntax theme, which is available in atom core repository.
+Most of the changes concern Python syntax coloring.

-The only change from the original theme is the reduction of the amount of red, in the case of chained '.' variables.
+The main change from the original theme is the reduction of the amount of red, in the case of chained '.' variables.

-For Python, this means no aggresive red for the calls of class attributes (_self.attr_) or packages (_np.empty(.)_).
+For Python, this means no aggresive red for the calls of class attributes (_self.attr_) or packages (for instance _np.empty(.)_).

-> The modifications are in styles/syntax/\_base.less:85-96
+Most of the colors are also redefined and have more explicit names.

-Here will be a comparison :
+Here will be a comparison, someday :

 > !